An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites

-User authentication security and usability have been an enormous challenge for the computer security community for decades.
-Most users have to manage tens or even hundreds of online accounts.
-While authentication technologies are diverse and research and industry have suggested alternatives to password-based authentication such as FIDO2 and passkeys~\cite{lyastani-20-kingslayer,lassak-21-webauthn-misconceptions}, passwords remain a critical authentication mechanism: Passwords are more inclusive and failsafe; they can easily be shared with others, and end-users do not need additional devices, apps, or tokens to authenticate.
-However, previous research~\cite{bonneau-12-the-quest, florencio-14-admins, thomas-17-leak} and a plethora of password breaches~\cite{franceschi-16-linkedin-surface-web, brewster-16-dropbox-bcrypt, thielman-16-yahoo-breach, hunt-13-haveibeenpwned} have illustrated that password-based authentication is full of challenges for end-users, service operators, and software developers.
-Having to manage unique and hard-to-guess passwords for all of their accounts is unrealistic for end-users~\cite{florencio-14-finite-effort}, which is why they have developed various coping strategies like using easy-to-memorize (and guess) passwords~\cite{ur-15-added-at-the-end, pearman-17-habitat} or reusing similar passwords across accounts~\cite{nisenoff-23-reuse, golla-18-reuse-notification, wash-16-pw-choice}.
-Although password managers can help end-users, previous research illustrates challenges concerning adoption~\cite{pearman-19-use-pw-manager, ray-21-pw-manager-old, mayer-22-pwm-edu}, usability~\cite{oesch-22-started-pw-manager, zibaei-22-random, kablo-going-to-change-passwords}, and security~\cite{lyastani-18-pw-manager, oesch-20-pw-managers, aonzo-18-phishing-pw-android}.
-Developers struggle to store passwords securely~\cite{naiakshina-19-pw-storage-freelancer} and have trouble implementing password-manager-friendly authentication flows~\cite{huaman-21-technical-issues, oesch-20-pw-managers}.
-Service providers deploy complex password policies~\cite{lee-22-policy-top-website, al-roomi-23-login-policies} that can negatively impact overall account security~\cite{inglesant-10-cost-policies, habib-18-expiration}.
-Password creation and management have been extensively studied~\cite{stobert-14-pw-life-cycle, ur-17-data-driven-pm, stobert-14-pw-life-cycle, pearman-17-habitat, pearman-19-use-pw-manager, lee-22-policy-top-website, amft-23-cred-management}.
-However, little attention has been paid to the \textbf{password update processes} implemented by websites.
-End-users might need to update their passwords for multiple reasons: (1)~they may have forgotten the password and need to use a website's reset feature~\cite{bonneau-15-lies-and-account-recovery}; (2)~they might need to go through an account remediation process~\cite{neil-21-remediation-advice, walsh-21-account-remediation}, for example, in response to a breach~\cite{nist-17-sp800-63b}; (3)~they might need to unshare the password~\cite{song-19-sharing-workplace, obada-obieh-20-account-sharing, alam-23-pw-sharing}, for example, after a breakup or in response to employee offboarding; (4)~they update it as a precaution, in response to an email notification about the login reporting suspicious account activity~\cite{markert-24-rba-warning}.
-While the above list of reasons to update a password is not exhaustive, it illustrates the need for secure and usable password update processes to strengthen account security.
+While password creation and management have been extensively studied~\cite{stobert-14-pw-life-cycle, ur-17-data-driven-pm, pearman-17-habitat, pearman-19-use-pw-manager, lee-22-policy-top-website, klivan-23-cred-management}, little attention has been paid to the password update processes implemented by websites.
+End-users might need to update their passwords for multiple reasons: (1)~they may have forgotten the password and need to use a website's reset feature~\cite{bonneau-15-lies-and-account-recovery}; (2)~they might need to go through an account remediation process~\cite{neil-21-remediation-advice, walsh-21-account-remediation}, for example, in response to a breach~\cite{nist-25-sp800-63b-4}; (3)~they might need to unshare the password~\cite{song-19-sharing-workplace, obada-obieh-20-account-sharing, alam-23-pw-sharing}, for example, after a breakup or in response to employee offboarding; (4)~they update it as a precaution, in response to a login notification email reporting about suspicious account activity~\cite{markert-24-login-notification}.
+While the above list of reasons to update a password is not exhaustive, it highlights the need for secure and user-friendly password update processes to enhance account security.